osrf/vrx-docker/mwes/2022/vrx_2022_starter/README.md

   do want to use, and update the `Dockerfile` to use the correct name.

 ## Build
 * Clone the source repository into the directory that contains this `Dockerfile` and the startup scripts:
   ```
   cd vrx-docker/mwes/2022/vrx_2022_starter
   git clone https://github.com/osrf/vrx my_source
   ```
   **Note**: We are using the `my_source` directory to represent a temporary copy of some code you want to develop.
-  However, if you already have a copy of the `vrx` repository in the same workspace, you will need to move or delete the new copy you just created after building your Docker image to avoid creating naming conflicts.
+However, if you already have a copy of the `vrx` repository in the same workspace, you will need to move or delete the new copy you just created after building your Docker image in the next step to avoid creating naming conflicts.
 * Make sure there is a `COPY` command in your `Dockerfile` that will put this directory where it needs to go inside your image.
 For example:
   ```